 The UN passed Resolution 1325 in October 2000 after the first open session of the Security Council dedicated to ‘women, peace and security.’
 The session was initiated after intensive lobbying by women concerned at the neglect of women’s positioning during and after conflict internationally and regionally (Cockburn, 2007).
 The Resolution acknowledges the specific impact of armed conflict on women and on women’s role in preventing and resolving conflict.
 The UN has passed subsequent Resolutions on the WPS theme, creating a framework which highlights gendered security concerns in conflict including sexual violence, political participation and, most recently, the role of women in countering violent extremism (Ni Aolain, 2015).

 The explicit focus on women has powerful potential to highlight the importance, and further the inclusion, of the various lived experiences of women and girls during and after conflict (Hoewer, 2013).
 In addition, it has the potential to disrupt gender norms and push gendered concerns higher up the political agenda (Tryggestad, 2009).
-However, it is clear that implementation of the Resolution has been stymied globally by a concurrent lack of resources and (on some occasions) lack of will (Willett, 2010).
-Both the most recent Resolution (UNSCR 2242) and the 15-year anniversary global study on the impact of the WPS agenda (UN, 2015) acknowledge that implementation of the Resolution has been subject to obstacles and challenges.
-As such, although this article focuses on the Northern Irish context, it contributes to a global debate on methods to ensure the successful interpretation and implementation of the Resolution.
-In addition, by acknowledging the limitations of the 1325 framework, it highlights methods to ensure a feminist reading and interpretation of the Resolution.
+However, it is clear that implementation of the WPS agenda has been stymied globally by a concurrent lack of resources and (on some occasions) lack of will (Willett, 2010).
+Both the most recent Resolution (UNSCR 2242) and the 15-year anniversary global study on the impact of the WPS agenda (UN, 2015) acknowledge that implementation has been subject to obstacles and challenges.
+As such, although this article focuses on the Northern Irish context, it contributes to a global debate on methods to ensure the successful interpretation and implementation of the Resolutions.
+In addition, by acknowledging the limitations of the 1325 framework, it highlights methods to ensure a feminist reading and interpretation of the Resolutions.

 Gendering Peace in Northern Ireland